-Police arrested four workers from the Tharabar Hotel, three students from the ABFSU, one person from the AMWU, and five workers from Mandalay, for violating Article 19 of the Peaceful Assembly and Peaceful Procession Law, said the officer from Nyaung Oo township, where the protesters were stopped.
+Police arrested four workers from the Tharabar Hotel, three students from the ABFSU, one person from the AMWU, and five workers from Mandalay, for violating Section 19 of the Peaceful Assembly and Peaceful Procession Law, said the officer from Nyaung Oo township, where the protesters were stopped.
 The officer did not give his name.

 The law allows public demonstrations only if organizers first obtain permission from local authorities.

 “No government officials or authorities have tried to resolve this problem,” said Nay Myo Win, the leader of the group of fired hotel workers.
 “That’s why the workers tried to march to Naypyidaw, where someone will resolve the issue.”